gitcnk/Logistic_Regression/Logistic_RegressionHW.md

 2. Report:
    - Number of observations in train and test
    - Proportion of `highwage = 1` in train and test
 3. Comment on whether the train and test sets look similar in distribution.
-Think about why might this be an important check.
+What is the purpose of this check?
+Think carefully before answering this.

 ---